opendxl/opendxl-client-java/docs/epocaimport.rst

     .. image:: serversettings.png

-2. Click the **Edit** button in the lower right corner (as shown in the image above)
+2. Click the **Edit** button in the lower right corner (as shown in the image above).

     .. image:: editdxlcerts.png

-3. Click the **Import** button in the **Client Certificates** section (as shown in the image above)
+3. Click the **Import** button in the **Client Certificates** section (as shown in the image above).

     .. image:: editdxlcerts-selectca.png

 4. Select the Certificate (For example, ``ca.crt``) for the Certificate Authority (CA) that was created previously.

-   See the :doc:`certcreation` section for information on creating a Certificate Authority (CA)
+    See the :doc:`certcreation` section for information on creating a Certificate Authority (CA).

-5. Click the **OK** button in the lower right corner (as shown in the image above)
+5. Click the **OK** button in the lower right corner (as shown in the image above).

     .. image:: editdxlcerts-save.png

-6. Click the **Save** button in the lower right corner (as shown in the image above)
+6. Click the **Save** button in the lower right corner (as shown in the image above).

     The imported Certificate Authority (CA) information will propagate to the DXL brokers.
 This process can take several minutes to complete.